dmoisset/s5/character/classes/mechanic.md

 ### Drone Ability Increase

 At 5th, 10th, 15th and 20th level, two of your drone ability scores increase.
 The specific abilities are specified in the chassis and can not be changed.
-Each ability score increases by +2 points if its currently below 18, or by 1 point if it is 18 or above (even if it is above 20).
+Each ability score increases by +2 points if it is currently below 18, or by 1 point if it is 18 or above (even if it is above 20).

 ### Extra Attack